 How to host overnight guests in a small-space home

-Hosting guests when you don't have a separate guest space can be a challenge – yet still be the preferred option.
-See how you can fix a space-efficient arrangement that’s relaxing and enjoyable for all.
+Hosting guests when you don't have a separate guest space can be a challenge – but you can make it work!
+Learn how you can set up a space-efficient arrangement that’s relaxing and enjoyable for all.

 Just in case: a pop-up vanity nook

-A small complement to your bathroom will likely be a welcome addition (it tends to be occupied even without outside company), enabling guests to get ready for the day without changing your morning routine too much.
+A small complement to your bathroom will likely be a welcome addition (since it tends to be occupied even without company), enabling guests to get ready for the day without changing your morning routine too much.

 No matter how close you are with your guests, hosting someone in a small home can easily create unnecessary tension.
-On the other hand, a few adjustments will go a long way towards minimising uneasiness.”
+On the other hand, a few adjustments will go a long way towards creating comfort for all.”

 Kristina Pospelova, IKEA interior designer